mathielo/vim/README.md

 Copy & paste the following line on the terminal and hit enter:

-    git clone git@github.com:mathielo/vim.git ~/.vim && cd ~/.vim && ./install.sh
+    git clone https://github.com/mathielo/vim.git ~/.vim && cd ~/.vim && ./install.sh

 This will clone this repository creating a `.vim` (hidden) folder under your user's home folder.
 Update the above line to replace the destination folder if desired.

-Please do note the message at the end of installation:

-> Run 'cd ~ && source ~/.vim/.zsh/.zshrc' to reload current terminal session with new config

-You need to manually reload your current terminal session for changes to take effect.
+You might be prompted the sudoer password as the script sets the default shell to Zsh.

+At the end of the installation close the terminal window and open a fresh new one.

 **NOTE:** Running the automated install will also setup the [optional](#optionals) configurations.